 In the manufacturing process of cotton fiber wheels, density, hardness, and thickness are controlled.
 The result is flexibility in production to vary wheel specifications to meet manufacturer needs.
 Custom sizes and thicknesses are not a problem for cotton fiber wheels.

-Bob Costa, Rex-Cut Vice President of Sales and Marketing, offered insight on why this is so important to automotive manufacturing.
+Bob Costa, Rex-Cut President, offered insight on why this is so important to automotive manufacturing.
 “The spectacular growth of this Type 1 wheel is indicative of how the market responds to a custom solution for a specific application, instead of forcing manufacturers to select from a predetermined line of products,” he explained.
 “We can now deliver a solution to a manufacturer that is right the first time and, engineered for their exact application.”

 Please contact us with your laser brazing questions.